diogommartins/awesome-asyncio/README.md

 * [uvloop](https://github.com/MagicStack/uvloop) - Ultra fast implementation of asyncio event loop on top of libuv.

+## Logging

+* [aiologger](https://github.com/b2wdigital/aiologger) - The builtin python logger is IO blocking.
+This means that using the builtin `logging` module will interfere with your async application performance. `aiologger` aims to be the standard Asynchronous non blocking logging.

 ## Misc

 *Other awesome asyncio libraries.*